LoipesMas/vesmor/README.md

 ## `vesmish`

-`vesmish` contains a Rust crate that includes the entire interpreter for the language.
+`vesmish` contains a Rust crate that includes the interpreter for the language.

-A CLI for it is not implemented yet, so it can really be only used as a library.
+A CLI is not implemented yet, so it can really be only used as a library.

 ## `vesmor`